MSI

 LinkedIn

 Drill pipe protectors are typically installed around the ends of drill pipe and tubing to prevent end contact and reduce damage.
-These pipe protection products are used in the installation and transportation of steel pipe and are commonly used in the oil, gas, and water drilling industries.
+These pipe protection products are used in installing and transporting steel pipe and are commonly used in the oil, gas, and water drilling industries.
 Drill pipes are threaded at both ends and come in sections known as tool joints.
-Read on for a brief guide to the types, features, and applications of vital drill pipe protectors.
+Read on for a brief guide to vital drill pipe protectors’ types, features, and applications.

 Conventional drill pipe comes in sections that make up drill strings.
 While most are cut in 31-foot sections, they can range from 18-45 feet in length.
 Heavy drill pipes are tubular pieces that add weight or serve a transitional purpose in the drill string.
 They are positioned between standard pipe and drill collars to reduce pipe fatigue and failure.
 In some cases, the heavy pipe is used to weigh down drill strings.
 Drill collars have thicker walls, they’re heavier and more rigid than conventional drill pipes, and their primary function is to hold drill bits while reducing impact force and vibration.